SoCXin/doc/docs/Miscellaneous/espressif32/arduino_debugging_unit_testing.rst

 Get started with Arduino and ESP32-DevKitC: debugging and unit testing
 ======================================================================

-The goal of this tutorial is to demonstrate how simple it is to use :ref:`ide_vscode` to develop, run and debug a simple project with the :ref:`framework_arduino` framework for the ``ESP32-DevKitC`` board.
+The goal of this tutorial is to demonstrate how simple it is to use :ref:`stc_stc8g` to develop, run and debug a simple project with the :ref:`framework_arduino` framework for the ``ESP32-DevKitC`` board.

 * **Level:** Beginner
 * **Platforms:** Windows, Mac OS X, Linux

 **Requirements:**
-    - Downloaded and installed :ref:`ide_vscode`
+    - Downloaded and installed :ref:`stc_stc8g`
     - :ref:`board_espressif32_esp32dev`
     - :ref:`debugging_tool_olimex-arm-usb-ocd` or :ref:`debugging_tool_olimex-jtag-tiny` adapter for debugging